BASSATINE NEWS the ONLY Jewish newsletter reporting directly from Egypt

 For visits to other Cairo synagogues or Bassatine Cemetery contact JCC

-The JEWISH COMMUNITY COUNCIL of ALEXANDRIA (JCCA president: Ben Gaon) can be reached by email at:
+The JEWISH COMMUNITY COUNCIL of ALEXANDRIA (JCCA president: Youssef Ben Gaon) can be reached by email at:

 alexandriajewishcommunity@yahoo.com